testdouble/test_data/README.md

 kind of `Order`, etc.), while still being _minimal_ enough that the universe of data will be comprehensible & memorable to yourself and your teammates.
-It can also help to give new records memorable names, perhaps in keeping with a common theme (easier to refer to "Ricardo" than "TestUser #1").
+It can also help to give new records memorable names, perhaps in keeping with a common theme (easier to refer to "Rafael" than "TestUser #1").

 If you make a mistake, it's perfectly okay to reset the database and start over!
-Your future tests will be coupled to this data as your application grows and evolves, so it's worth taking the time to get things off to a good start.
-(But that's not to say everything needs to be perfect; you can always change things or add more data later, you'll just have to update your tests accordingly.)
+Your future tests will be coupled to this data as your application grows and evolves, so it's worth taking the time to ensure the foundation is solid.
+(But that's not to say everything needs to be perfect; you can always change things or add more data later—you'll just have to update your tests accordingly.)

 ### Step 3: Dump your `test_data` database

-Once you have your test data how you want it, dump the schema and data to SQL files that can be committed to version control:
+Once you have your test data how you want it, dump the schema and data to SQL
+files:

 ```
 $ bin/rake test_data:dump